Flight of the Earls: Nine Years' War

-Following the Irish defeat at Kinsale, the confederacy disintegrated as English forces travelled across Ulster destroying crops and livestock.
+The confederacy disintegrated as English forces travelled across Ulster destroying crops and livestock.
 The royal army's use of scorched earth tactics led to famine across 1602–1603, with conditions so extreme that the local population were reduced to cannibalism.
 The promised Spanish fleet was repeatedly delayed due to a lack of resources, despite Hugh Roe's petitioning.
-He died in Simancas of illness on 9 September [O.S.
-30 August] 1602.
+He died in Simancas of illness on 9 September 1602.
 Subsequently the Spanish government abandoned support for the confederacy and sought peace with England.
-Rory surrendered to Lord Deputy Charles Blount, 8th Baron Mountjoy, at Athlone on 14 December [O.S.
+Rory surrendered to Lord Deputy Charles Blount, 8th Baron Mountjoy at Athlone on 14 December [O.S.
 4 December].
 Tyrone went into hiding for several months, but eventually surrendered by signing the Treaty of Mellifont on 9 April [O.S.
 30 March] 1603, which ended the Nine Years' War.

-Following Hugh Roe O'Donnell's death, his confessor Florence Conroy continued to pressure Philip III for send military resources.
-Conroy sailed from A Coruña in April 1603 with two ships carrying arms to Ireland, but he arrived after the Treaty of Mellifont had been signed.
-Conroy did not disembark and returned to Spain.